-Trade worries drag on Wall Street; tech stocks help limit losses
+Trade worries drag on Wall Street; tech stocks keep Nasdaq afloat

 Metal prices fell as the Sino-U.S. trade tensions upstaged optimism that the United States and Canada could clinch a new North American Free Trade Agreement (NAFTA).

-However big technology stocks provided support.
-Facebook (FB.O) was up 1.8 percent and Apple (AAPL.O) rose 0.6 percent.
+However, high-profile technology stocks provided support.
+Facebook (FB.O) was up 2 percent and Apple (AAPL.O) rose 1.4 percent.

 “I would never bet against the tech leaders, because every single time the markets have ticked down the tech stocks seemed to have eventually gained enough to close the markets higher and today should be no different,” said Brad McMillan, chief investment officer at Commonwealth Financial Network in Waltham, Massachusetts.

-Commerce Department data showed consumer spending increased strongly in July and a Labor Department report showed the labor market remained robust, despite a rise in jobless claims last week.

-Declining issues outnumbered advancers for a 1.87-to-1 ratio on the NYSE and a 1.39-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.75-to-1 ratio on the NYSE and a 1.21-to-1 ratio on the Nasdaq.

 Reporting by Shreyashi Sanyal in Bengaluru; Editing by Shounak Dasgupta